austinstover/ipe2tikz-images/README.md

 2. Convert it in-place to TikZ.
 3. Edit the TikZ code in the Ipe textbox, and use the Apply button to immediately see your changes while editing.
 4. Copy-paste the resulting TikZ picture to a LaTeX document.
-If you use any embedded images in this picture, then you'll need to find those in the same directory as your ipe document and move these to your LaTeX document directory.
+If you use any embedded images, then you will find those in the same directory as your ipe document.
+You will need these to be in your LaTeX document directory.

 For this to work, you must have Ipe 7.2.6+ installed, and you need to put `tikzlibraryipe.code.tex` either in `~/.ipe/latexrun`, or somewhere in your